Do the Math: Marketing really is a cost-effective way to build your business

 It Makes Dollars and Sense

-Research on the cost of sales calls by Reed Business found that the average cost of a business-to-business in-person sales call was $392 in 2001 (and it’s probably higher now.)
+Research on the cost of sales calls by Cahners and Reed Publishing companies found that the average cost of a Business-to-Business sales call in 2013 was over $518 (This is the most recent research I could find on the subject, so the cost of a sales call is probably much higher now.)
 The same research said that it took an average of 5.1 in-person sales calls to close a sale.
-So the total cost of sales visits required to close an average B2B sale was just a hair under $2,000.
+So the total cost of sales visits required to close an average B2B sale was just a hair under $2,650.

-Even if your sales are large enough to justify this big expense, wouldn’t it be nice to keep some of that money as profit instead?
+Even if your sales are large enough to justify this big expense, wouldn’t it be nice to keep some of that money as profit, or to invest in more marketing and sales instead?
 You can.
-Simply replace a couple of those expensive, in-person sales calls with lower cost-per-contact sales lead generation marketing tactics such as direct mail, e-mail, telemarketing and pay-per-click advertising.
+Simply replace a couple of those expensive, in-person sales calls with lower cost-per-contact marketing tactics such as e-mail, direct mail, telemarketing and pay-per-click advertising.

-Do the math again, replacing two of the $392 sales calls with five marketing contacts at $30 each for the prospecting and qualifying steps.
+Do the math again, replacing two of the $518 sales calls with 12 marketing touches at as much as $15 each for the prospecting, nurturing and qualifying steps.
 The result?
-You’ve invested only $150 to complete the first two steps that otherwise would have cost you $784 with in-person sales calls.
+You’ve invested only $180 to complete the first 3 sales steps that otherwise would have cost you $1,554 with in-person sales calls.
+And the total cost per sale goes down to under $1,300 – a nearly 50% reduction.

 Wait, There’s More